2 Church Street, Ribchester

 2 Church Street is a building in Ribchester, Lancashire, England.
-The property dates to at least the 19th century, and in the 1970s it was discovered that the northeastern corner of a Roman fort, centred in the immediate area, is located on the property.
-The fort, called Bremetennacum Veteranorum, is now a scheduled monument.
+The property dates to at least the 19th century.
+In the 1970s, it was discovered that the northeastern corner of a Roman fort, centred in the immediate area, is located on the property.
+The fort, named Bremetennacum Veteranorum, is now a scheduled monument.
 A sod-and-clay rampart had existed before the fort was constructed.

 The rear of the property was originally partially excavated during the 1970s, when a cobblestoned surface and a stone corner watchtower were discovered; it was then covered with a plastic sheet in an attempt to preserve them.

 1993 Time Team excavation

 The back garden of the property was excavated during a three-day visit from Time Team between 3 September and 5 September 1993, the first episode filmed for the series.
 It was aired on 23 January 1994 as the second episode.

 The home's owner at the time was Jim Ridge, the honorary curator of the village's Roman museum, in whose honour a gallery is named.
 Ridge was a history teacher at Broughton and then Fulwood High Schools.
 Having lived in the cottage since 1977, he knew when he purchased the property that there was part of the fort there, so he wrote to Time Team informing them of its substantial remnants.
 He also believed that his cottage was built almost entirely from rubble from the stone rampart.

-Phil Harding undertook Time Team's excavation, during which evidence of a wooden watchtower was discovered, pre-dating the stone structure.
+Phil Harding undertook Time Team's excavation, during which evidence was discovered of a wooden watchtower, pre-dating the stone structure.